canvasxyz/canvas-docs/docs/about.md

 * Node operators don't bond a token like ETH, so there is no penalty for misbehavior or going offline.

 In general, we recommend that ordering-sensitive operations happen on a blockchain like an Ethereum L2.
 Canvas provides an API for reading from smart contracts for this purpose.

+In the long term, we'll integrate a fast-sync light client, so reading from chains like Ethereum can be done entirely trustlessly.

 On the other hand, we think most applications on the web today would be easier to develop with a peer-to-peer, off-chain architecture: